Isla Mujeres Mexico on a rainy day is still fun

 One rather large guy became stuck and they had to climb out and get him!

-Not a bad place to be caught hanging – the water is a glorious colour.
+Not a bad place to be caught hanging – the water is a glorious color.

 We arrived at the lookout and the rain started again, so we didn’t last long there either.

-We headed back to the small town where there is a market and a load of overpriced tourist shops.
+We headed back to the small town where there are a market and a load of overpriced tourist shops.